Alternative investment options for complicated times

 Commodities and agriculture

 Commodity prices were strong in 2021 as economic recovery ran into supply bottlenecks, as well as concern over political tension in eastern Europe.
 The war in Ukraine has since led to a lasting surge in commodity prices.
+These factors have contributed to a strong run of performance for commodities and companies involved in supplying or processing them.
+Investors now have a broad range of options for investment in commodities markets, including cheap and liquid exchange-traded products or specialised actively-managed funds.

 Another diversification option for investors is agriculture.
-This has attracted wider investment interest in recent years as a sector tapping into growth of the middle class in emerging countries.
+This has attracted wider investment interest in recent years as a sector tapping into growth of the middle class in middle-income emerging markets.
 As living standards improve, people tend to eat more meat, which in turn requires more grain, creating a virtuous circle for agricultural businesses.

 From currencies to catastrophe bonds

 Private equity investment has seen considerable expansion in recent years, with many large and high-profile companies remaining in private hands for far longer than they would have done just a decade ago.
+Meanwhile, wealthy investors are increasingly being offered access to the market via dedicated private banking products.

 It may be an opportune moment to start thinking about incorporating alternative options to diversify and, ideally, inflation-proof an investment portfolio.